Aelto/tw3-resources-perks-overhaul/README.md

 - Refreshment: When at maximum adrenaline, consuming stamina restores health.
 The lower the stamina the higher the heal.
 Also increases all stamina cost by 50%
 - Fixative: Fast attacks now use adrenaline instead of stamina.
 - Endure pain: As life goes down, resources consumption for aggressive actions is 50% more efficient but 50% less efficient for defensive actions.
-- Fast metabolism (toxicity drops faster): toxicity improves resource overall resource consumption by 0.02% per toxicity point.
+- Fast metabolism (toxicity drops faster): toxicity improves overall resource consumption by 0.02% per toxicity point.
 (60% at 300 toxicity)